onfido/onfido-sdk-ui/README.md

 A number of callback functions are fired at various points of the flow.
 The most important function is `onComplete`.
 Inside this callback you would typically trigger your backend to create a check using the [Onfido API](https://documentation.onfido.com/).

-- **`onReady {Function} optional`**

-  Callback function that fires once the library has successfully authenticated using the JWT.
-In this function we recommend removing the `disabled` attribute on the modal trigger button.

 - **`onDocumentCapture {Function} optional`**

   Callback that fires when the document has been successfully captured, confirmed by the user and uploaded to the Onfido API.
 It returns an object that contains the document capture.